ShevinuM/Password-Manager/README.md

 # SafePass

 ## Project Description
-SafePass is a user-friendly and secure tool designed to generate strong and unique passwords and store them.
-With a focus on user privacy and data protection, this application ensures that passwords are only stored locally, offering an additional layer of security by eliminating the need for server storage.
-Offering the user the opportunity to store in a web server if they prefer the added flexibility over the increased security storing only locally is something I am considering
+SafePass is a user-friendly and secure tool designed to manage strong and unique passwords.
+With a focus on user privacy and data protection, this application ensures that passwords are only stored locally if the user wishes to, offering an additional layer of security by eliminating the need for server storage.
+Offering the user the opportunity to store in a web server if they prefer the added flexibility over the increased security storing only locally is something I am considering too.

 By leveraging cryptographic algorithms, the Password Generator enables users to create passwords of varying lengths and complexity.
 The customizable options include uppercase and lowercase letters, numbers, and special characters, allowing users to tailor their passwords to meet their specific security requirements.